inlets/inlets.dev/blog/_posts/2021-07-07-inlets-fly-tutorial.md

 For this tutorial you'll need version 0.8.5 or higher.

-The second `CMD` line contains the parameters we pass to the `inlets-pro` command that are going to configure how inlets PRO runs.
+The second `CMD` line contains the parameters we pass to the `inlets-pro` command that are going to configure how inlets Pro runs.
-By default, the official image will simply start an inlets PRO tcp server, but here we need to tweak the runtime flags a little but.
+By default, the official image will simply start an inlets Pro tcp server, but here we need to tweak the runtime flags a little but.
 With the first flag, `--auto-tls`, we disable the auto-generation of the TLS CA and certificate for the control plane because we can rely on the HTTPS feature of fly.io.
 Second, with the flag `--token-env`, the server part of our inlets tunnel will read a token from an environment variable which we will create later as a [Fly secret](https://fly.io/docs/reference/secrets/).

 > With platforms like Kubernetes, you can read secrets like tokens from disk, but with a PaaS platform, they tend to be injected through environment variables.
 A new patch was created by Alex and released the same day to enable this use case.